 The IECEx RTPP pertains to organisations (that may be individuals) providing training services relevant to Ex technologies.
 The IECEx CoPC Scheme will continue to certify the competence of individuals through the issue of IECEx Certificates of Personnel Competence.

-The scope of the IECEx RTPP may be broader than IECEx CoPC Units of Competence (as defined in IECEx OD 504) and shall be supportive of the scope of the IECEx System.
+The scope of the IECEx RTPP may be broader than IECEx CoPC Units of Competence (as defined in IECEx OD 504) but shall always be supportive of the IECEx System and the objectives of the IECEx System (irrespective of their commitments to other training schemes or programs).

 Participation in the IECEx RTPP is voluntary.